-If you wish to try and fix the problem yourself, the following troubleshooting guide may help you.
+If you wish to try and fix the problem yourself, the user manual may be useful, and the following troubleshooting guide may be helpful too.

-Symptom 1 — Analog scan only displays noise around 10-9 Torr
+1) Analog scan only displays noise around

 Most likely the repeller cage is shorting to your vacuum chamber.
 The solution is to remove the repeller cage and operate without it.
 You can easily remove it by unscrewing it from the ionizer.

 Another possibility is that the filament is damaged.
 Measure the resistance between the filament supply and return pins of the feedthru flange (click here for picture ).
 A healthy filament will have a little less than an ohm of resistance.
 If you measure a very high resistance, the filament most likely needs replacing.
 You can order a replacement filament by clicking here.